 When buying tickets online or at the ticket office you need to report:

-- If you buy a ticket for the Intercity, then choose the class: first or second.
+- Your first and last names (since April 2013 you have to show your passport before getting into the train) - Where you're going - Date and approximate time of the day: morning, afternoon or evening - If you buy a ticket for the Intercity, then choose the class: first or second.
 In the regional express all seats are 2nd class.
-If this is a night train, you need to inform the carriage class: coupe, platskart or SV.
+If this is a night train, you need to inform the carriage class: coupe, platskart or SV. - You can ask for a lower berth (in platskart or coupe) and the berth which is not in the corridor (in platskart).

 Use the following pictures to read the Ukrainian train ticket - image1, image2, image3.

-Tickets can be returned 6 hours before train departure.
+Return Tickets Tickets can be returned 6 hours before train departure.
 At each station there's one ticket office that can accept the return tickets.
 You will lose about $2 per ticket, depending on the time when you return them.
 You must have a passport with you.
 If you bought the tickets at the ticket office, you'll get cash refund.
 If you bought the tickets via the Internet, the funds will return to your card.

-If you buy a ticket for a night train, then the bed linen will be usually included in the price.
+Night Trains If you buy a ticket for a night train, then the bed linen will be usually included in the price.
 The linen will be given to you by a steward.
 Blankets and mattresses lay on the upper berths.
 If you're a girl and you need to change your clothes, just ask other passengers to leave the coupe for 5 minutes.

 If you're in a platskart carriage, then you can change your clothes only in the toilet.
 If you're used to sleep in silence, then buy a 2nd class ticket, otherwise it will be difficult for you to sleep in the platskart carriage (3rd class).